-Leagues frequently publish photos and videos of activities on their website and social media accounts, and transmit via email to various media outlets.
-Before publishing a photo or video of any participant, the league should obtain an image release agreement signed by the parent/guardian.
-Also, all photos and videos should be taken in public view and should be appropriate and in the best interest of the participant and the league.
+Organizations frequently publish photos and videos of activities on their website and social media accounts, and transmit via email to various media outlets.
+Before publishing a photo or video of any participant, the organization should obtain an image release agreement signed by the parent/ guardian.
+Also, all photos and videos should be taken in public view and should be appropriate and in the best interest of the participant and the organization.

-League official/staff should immediately honor any request from parent/guardian to discontinue all digital communications or imagery with a minor participant without any repercussions.
+Staff should immediately honor any request from parent/guardian to discontinue all digital communications or imagery with a minor participant without any repercussions.

-Violations of the league's electronic communications and social media policy should be reported to the League MO or a board member for appropriate disciplinary action including but not limited to suspension, permanent suspension and/or referral to law enforcement.
+Violations of the organization's electronic communications and social media policy should be reported to the MO or a board member for appropriate disciplinary action including but not limited to suspension, permanent suspension and/or referral to law enforcement.